-FUNDING/AWARDS: The total funding available under the national competitions for assessment, cleanup, and RLF grants is estimated at \$92.9 million.
+FUNDING/AWARDS: The total funding available under the national competitions for assessment, cleanup, and RLF grants is estimated at \$60 million subject to the availability of funds and other applicable considerations.
 EPA must expend 25 percent of the amount appropriated for brownfields grants on sites contaminated with petroleum.
-EPA anticipates awarding an estimated 343 grants among all three grant types.
-Under this announcement, EPA anticipates awarding an estimated 11 new RLF grants for approximately \$11 million.
+EPA anticipates awarding an estimated 219 grants among all three grant types.
+Under this announcement, EPA anticipates awarding an estimated 13 RLF grants for a total of approximately \$10 million.